 The Profile mechanism has been specifically defined for providing a lightweight extension mechanism to the UML standard.
 In UML 1.1, stereotypes and tagged values were used as string-based extensions that could be attached to UML model elements in a flexible way.
 In subsequent revisions of UML, the notion of a Profile was defined in order to provide more structure and precision to the definition of Stereotypes and Tagged values.
-The UML2.0 infrastructure and superstructure specifications have carried this further, by defining it as a specific meta-modeling technique.
-Stereotypes are specific metaclasses, tagged values are standard metaattributes, and profiles are specific kinds of packages.
+The UML 2 infrastructure and superstructure specifications have carried this further, by defining it as a specific meta-modeling technique.